vahanfreiheit/fdctina/content/collective-intelligence-and-intelligent-collective.md

 This process allows us to take full advantage of the collective intelligence of our people and creates a very mature engineering organization that still has the speed and determination of a start-up.

 {{< content-grid-images >}}
-  {{< image src="/img/who-we-are/collective-intelligence-and-intelligent-collective-1.jpg" class="fdc-scroll fdc-scroll--slide-left" >}}
+  {{< image src="/img/who-we-are/collective-intelligence-and-intelligent-collective-1.jpg" alt="freiheit.com office view" class="fdc-scroll fdc-scroll--slide-left" >}}
-  {{< image src="/img/who-we-are/collective-intelligence-and-intelligent-collective-2.jpg" class="fdc-scroll fdc-scroll--slide-right" >}}
+  {{< image src="/img/who-we-are/collective-intelligence-and-intelligent-collective-2.jpg" alt="freiheit.com employees at work" class="fdc-scroll fdc-scroll--slide-right" >}}
 {{< /content-grid-images>}}